All properties linked to our network have a meter to record water usage and in most cases they can be found near the front of the property.

 Now that you have your water usage you can calculate cost by simply multiplying your water usage by the current volumetric charge rate.

 The volumetric charge rate varies based on the quality of water that you are supplied with.
-To find out how much you pay per kilolitre of water, please refer to the second page of your GWMWater water account, or contact us.
+To find out how much you pay per kilolitre of water, please refer to the second page of your GWMWater water account, or click here to see our tariffs and charges.

 Your water meter can be used to check your water supply for leaks, saving you water and money!

-Call our 24-hour customer service line if you have difficulties with your water service or notice a water leak.
+Call 1800 188 586, our 24-hour customer service line, if you have difficulties with your water service or notice a water leak.